stopherjones/christopher-jones-photography/README.md

 Android's split screen is a big help for multi-tasking.
 Having a seperate, bluetooth keyboard is a must.
 This approach also means I can add minor changes on the go on my phone - like adding in this sentence ;)

-* Ok, full disclosure...
+\* Ok, full disclosure...

 I pay for my custom url, but that's it.

-I already own the Android tablet, so I'm not counting that towards the costs.
+I already own the Android tablet, and Lightroom subscription so I'm not counting those towards the costs.
 Sunk costs and all that.

-I re-sized the images in Adobe Lightroom for Windows.
-I tried a few Android re-sizing apps but found either the quality was lacking, or you had to pay to remove watermarks / quantity limits (see objective #7)
+I also re-sized the images in Adobe Lightroom for Windows.
+I tried a few Android re-sizing apps but found either the quality was lacking, or you had to pay to remove watermarks / quantity limits (see objective #7).
+Lightroom for Android just doesn't have the range of options that the desktop version has.
 I already owned the Windows device with Adobe Lightroom too, so I'm not counting that as a cost either.